 In a perfect world, everyone would have unlimited Wi-Fi.
 But that’s not the case.
 Mobile devices often prefer you to use Wi-Fi, but you can set a metered Wi-Fi connection on Android for better control over your data usage.
 You can set this on a single Wi-Fi network on multiple networks.

 Usually, large updates default to Wi-Fi on Android.
 The moment you connect, apps and even the system itself may try to update.
 This can quickly eat up your data, especially with larger system updates and apps.
 To help you avoid exorbitant charges, you can tell Android to treat Wi-Fi the same as mobile data.

 When you’re connected to a metered Wi-Fi connection on Android, nothing downloads without your permission.
 Occasionally, a critical security update may still install, but this should be rare.
-Google sometimes pushes these updates despite the connection you’re on to keep users safe.
-I think I’ve only had this happen twice in the last eight years or so.
+Google sometimes pushes these updates, despite the connection you’re on, to keep users safe.
+I think I’ve only had this happen twice in the last 10 years or so.